tlow87/creator-report/src/markdown/page.md

         image: ../images/chapter-3-pie-4.svg
     tipTwo:
       - headline: invest in niche content creation
         paragraph: If you want to connect with new audiences, going mainstream isn’t your only option.
-You can find superfans by choosing to specialize.
+Find superfans by choosing to specialize.
     pieChartsTwo:
       - stat: '62'
         paragraph: of niche creators think specializing is helpful for <span class="fw-800">engagement and reach</span